DBConformer: Dual-Branch Convolutional Transformer for EEG Decoding: Experiments and Results

 \subsection{Ablation Study}

 To further validate the effectiveness of DBConformer's key components, we conducted ablation studies on the parallel spatio-temporal design, positional encoding, and the channel attention module.
-Experiments were performed on five MI datasets under three settings, shown in Fig. \ref{fig:ablation}.
-Observed that: \begin{itemize} \item \textit{Parallel Spatio-Temporal Modeling.} We compared the full DBConformer (T-Conformer + S-Conformer) with its T-Conformer only variant.
-Adding the S-Conformer branch consistently improves performance across all settings.
-Results confirm the effectiveness of incorporating spatial features via the auxiliary S-Conformer, which complements the dominant temporal modeling of T-Conformer. \item \textit{Positional Encoding.} Disabling the learnable positional embeddings for both temporal and spatial tokens results in performance drops under all settings.
-This validates the importance of explicit temporal/channel ordering when modeling patch and channel tokens. \item \textit{Channel Attention Module.} Replacing the channel attention module with na\"{\i}ve mean pooling degrades performance, confirming that adaptively reweighting EEG channels benefits enhancing spatial features. \end{itemize}
+Experiments were performed on six MI datasets under three settings, shown in Fig. \ref{fig:ablation}.
+Observe that: \begin{itemize} \item \textit{Parallel Spatio-Temporal Modeling.} We compared the full DBConformer with its T-Conformer-only variant.
+Adding the S-Conformer branch consistently improved performance across all settings.
+Results confirmed the effectiveness of incorporating spatial features via the auxiliary S-Conformer, which complemented the dominant temporal modeling of T-Conformer. \item \textit{Positional Encoding.} Disabling the learnable positional embeddings for both temporal and spatial tokens resulted in performance drops under all settings.
+This validated the importance of explicit temporal/channel ordering when modeling patch and channel tokens. \item \textit{Channel Attention Module.} Replacing the channel attention module with na\"{\i}ve mean pooling degraded performance, confirming that adaptively reweighting EEG channels benefited enhancing spatial features. \end{itemize}